-The EAC will work with States to ensure that the data included in the EAVS Comprehensive Report and made publicly available are complete and accurate.
-The EAC will review the first data submission that States provide on the first business day in February following the election for which the data are being sought.
-These reviews will ensure: that subcategories sum to the correct totals, that responses are compatible across the survey, that all required items have a response, that the State's EAVS responses align with the State's Policy Survey responses, and that the State's EAVS responses are consistent with the data trends the State has reported in EAVS data from previous elections.
+The EAC will work with states to ensure that the data included in the EAVS Comprehensive Report and made publicly available are complete and accurate.
+Both Policy Survey and EAVS data submissions will undergo an intensive review process.
+The EAC will review Policy Survey data as states submit it and will contact state POC(s) with questions and clarifications.
+If an update to a state's Policy Survey data is necessary (for instance, because of a policy change or a court ruling before an election or because of a misinterpretation of a survey question) after the state submits its data and before the EAVS data lock date, the state's POC(s) should contact the email address listed on the project website with information about what data updates are needed.

+The EAC will also review the first EAVS data submission that states provide on the first business day in February following the election for which the data are being sought.
+Data submissions will be reviewed to ensure that:

+- Subcategories sum to the correct totals; - Responses are compatible across the survey; - All required items have a response; - The state's EAVS responses align with the state's Policy Survey responses; and - The state's EAVS responses are consistent with data trends the state has reported in EAVS data from previous elections.

-Within 10 business days of the initial data submission, the State will receive a report summarizing the results of this data review and calling attention to items in need of further review.
-The State will then be able to correct errors and provide further context to its EAVS data before the final data due date.
+Within 10 business days of the initial data submission, the state will receive a report summarizing the results of this data review and calling attention to items in need of further review.